slexisvn/query_engine/docs/05-storage/41-encodings.md

 ```

 Thirty-six bytes against 2,821.
 The column a human would call the most compressible thing in the table — a regular arithmetic sequence, reconstructible from two numbers — comes out seventy-eight times larger than the blocky one.
 Everything here follows from *what the three encoders actually look at*.

+## Compare the representations first

+For `[1000, 1000, 1000, 1001]`, run-length encoding records `(1000,3)` and `(1001,1)`.
+Frame of reference records base 1000 and offsets `[0,0,0,1]`.
+Bit packing the original non-negative values needs ten bits per value, because 1001 needs ten binary digits.
+These are hand-computed payloads: real encodings also store headers, null information, and alignment.
+Those fixed costs can outweigh a payload saving on a tiny column.

 ## Three encoders, one shape